easybill/easypwned/README.md

-# easypwned
+# easypwned (haveibeenpwned / HIBP)
 Rest API to check if a password is in a data breach.
 Works offline - everything stays on your machine!
+Database is included.

 ## Example
 The simplest way to run it is using docker: